Education in the Netherlands

 State-run schools (non-denominational) provide secular education, but they can also offer teaching around specific philosophic or pedagogic principles (Montessori, Steiner etc.).
 Public schools are governed by the municipal council or a public leg legal entity or foundation set up by the council.

-By August 2014, all schools will be required to cater to any child’s needs under the ‘All inclusive Act’, although participation in mainstream schools has been encouraged through other policies for several years.
-Additionally, there are schools for children with special needs and also special needs teachers at Dutch schools.
+In 2014, all schools were required to cater to any child’s needs under the ‘All inclusive Act’, although participation in mainstream schools has been encouraged through other policies for several years.
+Additionally, there are schools for children with special needs, plus special needs teachers at Dutch schools.

 Lighthouse Special Education caters to the international community with special needs children providing extensive assistance in English.
 Entry is by referral.

-Primary and secondary state education is free, with parents being asked to contribute a ‘voluntary’ nominal amount, which varies from school to school with additional payments for lengthier school trips and lunchtime supervision (tussenschoolse opvang) and after-school care (naschoolse opvang), which the school is supposed to provide or sub-contract.
+Primary and secondary state education is free, with parents being asked to contribute a ‘voluntary’ nominal amount, which varies from school to school.
+Additional payments include lengthier school trips, lunchtime supervision (tussenschoolse opvang) and after-school care (naschoolse opvang), which the school is supposed to provide or sub-contract.

 The Ministry of Education, Culture and Science sets quality standards, attainment targets and social objectives but individual schools ‘fill in the details’ of the curriculum and budget allocation.
-Education policy includes combating school segregation, integrating special needs children, tackling early school leaving, addressing teacher shortage and raising the quality of schools that do no meet the Education Inspectorate’s standard.
+Education policy includes increasing bilingual opportunities, connecting education with the job market, and raising the quality of schools that do no meet the Education Inspectorate’s standard.

 Dutch Primary education (primair onderwijs or basisonderwijs)

 There are eight years of primary schooling.
 Children are placed in group one upon entry, and move up a group every year; different age groups may therefore be in the same class depending on when each child started.
-In the last year, children are tested on their numeracy and language skills in a test made mandatory in 2013 (held in April).
-Additionally, ‘Group 8’ children in 85 percent of primary schools (basisscholen) sit the CITO test (www.cito.nl) in February, which advises their next level of education.
-The government sets attainment targets in six curriculum areas: Dutch, English (taught in Groups 7 and 8), arithmetic and mathematics, social and environmental studies, creative expression and sports and movement.
-New targets include citizenship, technology and cultural education.
+In their last year, ‘Group 8’ children in 85 percent of primary schools (basisscholen) sit the CITO test (www.cito.nl) in February, which advises their next level of education.
+As of spring 2015, all children in Group 8 will be required to sit a test to assess numeracy and language skills.
+The government sets attainment targets in six curriculum areas: Dutch, English, arithmetic and mathematics, social and environmental studies, creative expression and sports and movement.

 Dutch secondary education (voortgezet onderwijs)